CloudLabs-MOC/Azure-for-Researchers/Instructions/03-Create-Storage-Account.md

     | Redundancy | **Locally redundant storage (LRS)** |

-5. Click **Review + Create** to review your storage account settings and allow Azure to validate the configuration.
+5. Click **Review** to review your storage account settings and allow Azure to validate the configuration.

 6. Once validated, click **Create**.
 Wait for the notification that the account was successfully created.